Cairie5/Phase2-Wk2-CodeChallenge/README.md

 # Bot Bottlr App

+Welcome to Bot Battlr, where you can build your own Bot Army!

 # Code-Challenge

-This is a React web application that allows users to view and add bot army.
-It fetches bots data from a local server running JSON Server and displays it in a table.
-Users can search for transactions by description, sort transactions alphabetically by category or description, and delete transactions from the table.
-Additionally, the app includes an "Undo" feature that allows users to restore recently deleted transactions back to the table.
+ This is a React application that allows you to browse through a list of robots, view their details, and enlist them into your armyand remove them from your army.

 ## Setup & Pre-requisite Data

 git clone the repository to your local machine using the command.
-$ git clone git@github.com:Cairie5/phase2-W1-Code-Challenge.git
+$ git clone git@github.com:Cairie5/Phase2-Wk2-CodeChallenge.git

 Navigate to the project using the command cd
-$ cd phase2-W1-Code-Challenge
+$ cd phase2-W2-CodeChallenge

 Run the code using the command code . on your terminal
 $ code .